SergNJ/web_scrapper/README.md

 # web_scrapper
-Web scrapper - lists all found URLs and saves attachements to your computer.
+Web scrapper - lists all found hyperlinks and saves pictures and *.pdf *.zip to your computer.